nginx/unit-docs/source/configuration.rst

         argument and relying on the :ref:`listener's settings
         <configuration-listeners>` instead.

+      If you update Unit later, update the Go package as well according to your :ref:`installation method <installation-go-package>`.
+You'll also need
+      to rebuild your app with the updated package.

       .. note::

          For Go-based examples, see our :doc:`howto/grafana` howto or a basic